 Development rights listed in Section 2.1 may be converted via the approved conversion table contained in the Three Rivers DRI Development Order.
-Before a proposed conversion takes effect, it must be approved by the County and the Northeast Florida Regional Council through the provisions of General Condition 2 of the Development Order.
+Before a proposed conversion takes effect, it must be approved reviewed by the County's Planning Department and the Northeast Florida Regional Council through and acknowledged compliance with the provisions of General Condition 2 of the Development Order.